AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/compmigration/index.md

 To map dimensions from Adobe Analytics to Customer Journey Analytics within an XDM schema, follow these steps:

 In Customer Journey Analytics, create the dimensions that you want to be mapped from the existing Adobe Analytics dimensions.
-If you have a csv file that defines your XDM schema, it may be helpful to reference it when creating your mappings in a csv file.
+If you have a csv file that defines your XDM schema for a data view, it may be helpful to reference it when creating your mappings in a csv file.
 Obtain the
 Use the dimension mapping APIs to upload the ma